 About the artist

 Nicola Anthony is a British artist & writer, working internationally.
 In the past year she has exhibited at London's Royal College of Art, The Substation Gallery, Ikkan Art International, The Arts House and Displacements in Singapore, as well as being invited to create a 6 metre welcome sculpture for the entrance of an international art fair.
 Internationally she has exhibited at the Serpentine Gallery Project Space (London), the Orange County Center for Contemporary Art (USA), & featured in shows around Southeast Asia, London & LA.
 Her artwork has received sponsorship from Tate Britain, & been exhibited in Tate Modern’s ‘No Soul for Sale’.
-Alongside her artistic practice, Nicola also curates and creates art events and happenings in her role as Asia Director of the Edible Art Movement.
+Alongside her artistic practice, Nicola also curates and creates art events and happenings in her role as 'Chef D'Arte' at the Edible Art Movement.

 Nicola's practice is inspired by literary sources, deconstructing & reconstructing, mapping & memory, as well as the structure & understanding of language.
 Using words as sculptural materials, & sentences as lines with which to draw, the artist has a fascination with messages, narratives & text.